Marioood/procedraw/README.md

-future me here. what the fuck is a god layer? test browser support (and provide appropriate taxes) add title bar
+future me here. what the fuck is a god layer? test browser support (and provide appropriate taxes) add title bar gzip'd saves can be LARGER than uncompressed ones!!! sleect the smallest option limit skeletons (for documentation)

 //NEW goalz
 //hex codes in color input